ce-castro/dhcatolico/wp-content/plugins/instagram-feed/README.txt

 We've made it super easy.
 Simply click on the big blue button on the Instagram Feed Settings page and log into your Instagram account.
 The plugin will then ask if you'd like to connect the account and start using it in a feed.

-= My Instagram aggregator isn't displaying.
+= My Instagram feed isn't displaying.
 Why not!? =

 There are a few common reasons for this: